-Helene weakens to tropical storm while moving north from Florida to Georgia
+Helene lashes the South after coming ashore as Category 4 hurricane

 CRAWFORDVILLE, Fla.
-(AP) — Hurricane Helene weakened to a tropical storm early Friday, according to the National Hurricane Center.
+(AP) — Authorities rescued people trapped by floodwaters and more than 3 million customers were in the dark across much of the southeastern U.S. as Hurricane Helene weakened to a tropical storm over Georgia early Friday after making landfall overnight in northwestern Florida as a Category 4 storm.

-The storm traveled north from Florida to Georgia and was about 100 miles (160 kilometers) from Augusta and 40 miles (65 kilometers) from Macon moving at about 30 mph (48 kph), the hurricane center in Miami said in a 4 a.m. update.

-The storm made landfall in northwestern Florida as a Category 4 storm as forecasters warned the enormous system could create a “nightmare” storm surge and bring dangerous winds and rain across much of the southeastern U.S. There were at least three storm-related deaths.
+Helene came ashore amid warnings from the National Hurricane Center that the enormous system could create a “nightmare” storm surge.
+There were at least four storm-related deaths.

+Video on social media sites showed sheets of rain coming down in Perry, Florida, near where Helene made landfall, and siding being torn off buildings.
+One local news station showed a home that had flipped over.
+The community and much of surrounding Taylor County were without power.

+In Citrus County, some 120 miles (193 kilometers) south of Perry, first responders were out in boats early Friday to rescue people trapped by the flooding.

 The hurricane center said Helene roared ashore around 11:10 p.m.
 Thursday near the mouth of the Aucilla River in the Big Bend area of Florida’s Gulf Coast.
 It had maximum sustained winds estimated at 140 mph (225 kph).
 That location was only about 20 miles (32 kilometers) northwest of where Hurricane Idalia came ashore last year at nearly the same ferocity and caused widespread damage.